 - Many companies make the mistake of making a lot of awareness content and neglecting educational, selection, and training content because awareness content requires a lot of resources.

-- Educational content cuts across every stage n the customer lifecycle as well as the sales funnel.
+- Educational content cuts across every stage in the customer lifecycle journey as well as the sales funnel.
 I strongly believe that in no time, educational content will become a part that cannot be ignored by any enterprise.

-There are a few important topics that we have not discussed such as how content strategy is impacted and influenced by positioning and target customer profiles.
+There are a few important topics that we have not discussed yet.
+How it impacts long and influences content strategy by positioning and targeting customer profiles is one such topic.

 3.2.
 The biggest and most common content strategy mistakes to avoid